 It was a hot Saturday afternoon and I was feeling good.
-One by one I proudly checking off the long list of household to-do items on the whiteboard in the front hallway.
+One by one I was proudly checking off the long list of household to-do items on the whiteboard in the front hallway.
 With each checkmark, I would stand back and admire my excellent time management skills based on the progress I was making.
 Later that day when I came back into the house to check off yet another heroic accomplishment, I stopped in dismay.
 Someone had erased all of the finished tasks which had checkmarks, only leaving the unfinished ones.
 I suddenly only had evidence of what I had yet to do, with no proof of my accomplishment to-date

 If you are like me, this is how it can feel at work most days.
 Somewhere between the flood of emails, instant message requests from the boss and meetings as far as the eye can see, we have “real” work to accomplish.
 There was a time when the multiple streams of work and distractions stressed me out as I watched my day slip by without any tangible progress against deliverables.
 Not anymore!
 The answer to time management problems at work is The Short List.